jfrader/fivem-nui-react-boilerplate/README.md

 # fivem-nui-react-boilerplate

-A boilerplate for creating a NUI interface for FiveM
+A boilerplate for creating a UI on FiveM NUI

 # license